alindeman/upgradingtorails4/text/01_introduction.markdown

 ## Introduction

-Even though Rails 4 is not yet released, it is important to start thinking about the how easy or difficult it will be to upgrade your applications.
+Even though Rails 4 is not yet released, it is important to start thinking about how easy or difficult it will be to upgrade your applications.
 It may be possible to nip certain problems in the bud now to save pain later.

 My goal with this book is to provide a clear path for upgrading Rails 3